 Freelance photojournalist permanently blinded, others assaulted during Minneapolis protests

-Multiple days of protests in Minneapolis and across the nation were sparked by a video showing a police officer kneeling on the neck of George Floyd, a black man, during an arrest on May 25.
+Protests in Minneapolis and across the nation were sparked by a video showing a police officer kneeling on the neck of George Floyd, a Black man, during an arrest on May 25.
 Floyd was later pronounced dead at a hospital.

 In the late afternoon, NBC and MSNBC reporter Micah Grimes tweeted that a law enforcement officer deliberately fired a canister of green powder at him, hitting his torso.

 “I turned back to him, he taunted me like would shoot me again, twice.
 Clear cheap shot,” Grimes, who could not be reached for comment, wrote.

 Associated Press photojournalist John Minchillo posted on Twitter that he was also struck by a projectile while reporting that day, and said that police had fired indiscriminately.

 “No distinctions were made… when I and my colleagues were hit by officers,” Minchillo wrote.
 “This is a protocol that I’ve not seen elsewhere.”

 Photojournalist Zach Roberts told the U.S. Press Freedom Tracker that he was reporting from Lake Street near the Midtown Light Rail Station at around 8:30 p.m. when he was pepper sprayed by Minneapolis police.

 “I got nailed [with pepper spray] right in the face, and one eye was just gone, there was so much pain,” Roberts, who was freelancing, said.
 “A lot of protestors swarmed me and offered me water and milk.”